 The PAVE team is conducting research to examine the elements of value in health care interventions and services that are most important to individuals living with COPD.
 Researchers will measure the utility and trade-offs in the benefits and risks of key value elements and then incorporate these into an economic evaluation.
 We will test different methodological approaches for patient-drive value assessment in health care interventions and services for individuals with COPD.
 This work will be conducted in collaboration with our patient community partners and is supported by PhRMA.
 To learn more about our research, contact Susan dosReis, PhD, professor and director of PAVE, at firstname.lastname@example.org, and Julia Slejko, PhD, assistant professor in the Department of Pharmaceutical Health Services Research, at email@example.com.

-ISPOR 2019 Conference Presentations
+ISPOR 2019 Conference Posters and Presentations

 A comprehensive review of the literature on published cost-effectiveness analyses for hepatitis C virus (HCV) treatments revealed that very little had been done to engage patients.
 Based on our clinical experience, we knew that many HCV patients report psychological and socioeconomic challenges but did not feel that these domains were being reflected in the economic models underpinning cost-effectiveness analyses.
 This capacity-building grant enabled the formation of a new research collaborative between patients, clinicians, researchers, and the American Liver Foundation.
 We seek to expand upon this preliminary work by investigating further the elements that are most important to patients in value-based decision making.
 Through this process, we will inform patient-driven cost-effectiveness analyses.